 “I Feel Disconnected From My Baby”

 After giving birth, it’s normal to feel flooded with emotions.
-Nervous about raising a child (or bringing them home to their sibling).
+Nervous about raising a child (or introducing an older child to a new sibling).
 Excited to finally meet your baby.
 Anxious to finally get home.
 However, some moms feel waves of sadness or like they can’t bond with their baby.
 According to The American Pregnancy Association, around 70-80% of new mothers experience mood swings or negative feelings after giving birth to their child.2 These mood swings or negative feelings early after childbirth are commonly referred to as the “baby blues.”
 And in fact — they’re entirely normal.

 The good news is that the baby blues typically resolve on their own 14 days after delivery.
 If you notice symptoms beyond the 14-day mark or your feelings begin to intensify, it’s best to contact your healthcare provider right away, as these can be early signs of a perinatal or postpartum mood and anxiety disorder (PMAD).